 - Two body segments

 - Egg sac: Weave orb-shaped small to ½ inch silken ball, white or tan

 General Habits, Life Cycle & Facts

 Spiders are predators that feed on live prey.
 Its diet includes many different kinds of insects and occasionally other spiders.
 Spiders can be beneficial because they help keep the insect population in check.
 Spider experts estimate that a single acre of field can support several million spiders.
 Most spiders prefer a solitary life.

-Spiders fall in three main categories: the web builders, the passive hunters, and the active hunters.
+Spiders fall into three main categories: the web builders, the passive hunters, and the active hunters.
 Each has their own unique way of obtaining food.
 Spiders cannot eat solid food.
 After killing their prey with venom, spiders then inject it with enzymes which break down the prey’s body contents and enables the spider to suck out the digested, liquefied material.
 Spiders do not need much food to survive.
 Spiders can live just about anywhere, including very dry climates.
 The only place you will not find spiders is in Antarctica.
-Clutter in and around your home makes for a more ideal habitat for spiders.
+Clutter in and around your home makes for an ideal habitat for spiders.

 Spiders are Colorful

 The colors of spiders vary greatly.
 A spider’s colors allow it to blend into its surroundings, which helps it when sneaking up on prey, and protects it from becoming a meal to other predators.
 Bright colors can also be used to attract a mate or as a means of self-defense against other predators warning them to stay away.